 Political ideology is another way of characterizing how a government views its role in society.

 Right-wing, or conservative, governments prioritize individual freedom over government intervention in society.
 For example, today they tend to believe that a free market is critical to economic efficiency and that excessive government regulation can stifle innovation and competitiveness.
 Conservative governments focus on identifying things that are good about the present society and preserving them.
 In turn, they often support smaller and more incremental change rather than aggressive policies that could upend systems and invite unrest.
-But once again, the real world is complex, and many right-wing governments—especially in Latin America—have supported sweeping changes to society.
+But once again, the real world is complex, and many right-wing governments—such as those run by Nicolás Maduro in Venezuela and Viktor Orbán in Hungary— have supported sweeping changes to society.

 Governments are dynamic

 Governments are complex and can be described in several dimensions.
-It’s not the full story to describe a country as just “democratic” or “socialist.”
+Describing a country as just “democratic” or “socialist” doesn’t tell the full story.
 Norway, for example, is a democracy falling somewhere between capitalism and socialism.
 And China, often described as an authoritarian government, implements a version of capitalism.

-These aren’t contradictions: governments perform a variety of roles and are not all neatly packaged the same way.
+Those aren’t contradictions: governments perform various roles and are not all neatly packaged the same way.
 Understanding the choices governments make—how they structure their leadership, interact with the economy, and prioritize different social goals—is essential, as those decisions shape the lives of everyday citizens.